Claims testing: how to validate brand messages before launch

 Your claims aren’t just selling products; they’re shaping brand perception.
 Misaligned claims—like a luxury brand calling itself “the cheapest option”—can confuse consumers and weaken your identity.

-3. Legal consequences can be severe
+3. Legal consequences can be costly

 The Red Bull case isn't an isolated incident.
 Brands regularly face legal challenges for claims that cross the line from marketing puffery into potentially misleading territory.